How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Stokes (non-inertial) dynamics of curved films

-Substituting \eqref{app:Airy} for the stresses in Eq.~\eqref{app:strain-2}, adding the second derivatives of the first line with respect to $y$ and the second line with respect to $x$ and subtracting the mixed second derivative of the third line, we obtain:
+Substituting \eqref{app:Airy} for the stresses in ~\eqref{app:strain-2}, adding the second derivatives of the first line with respect to $y$ and the second line with respect to $x$ and subtracting the mixed second derivative of the third line, we obtain Eq.~(\ref{eq:Howell-FvK-sym-2})of the main text: